3mdeb/96boards-docs-wiki/LatestSnapshots.md

 This document describes how to get started with the HiKey ARMv8 community development boards using latest Snapshot software rather than the release build shipped with the boards.

 ##### Comments: (information useful for future editing) <br/>
-1. Debian #344 corresponds to UEFI #58. <br/>
-a) They MUST be updated together.
-No backward compatibilities! <br/>
-b) new features in: <br/>
-new mcufirmware and PSCI features: cpuidle, cpufreq, cpu hotplug and suspend/resume. <br/>
-c) fastboot bootloader is no longer supported. <br/>
-2. Debian #345 has: <br/>
-a) HDMI more modes support <br/>
-b) switchable through hotkey 'Alt'+'PrtSc'+'g' <br/>
-c) SYSPLL reading from pctrl registers, so is compatible with both 1.2GHz and 1.19GHz UEFI. <br/>
-3. UEFI #64 has 1.19GHz syspll.
-When working with Debian #345, it's expected to have maximum compatibility on HDMI TVs or monitors. <br/>
-a) UEFI #62 has 1.2GHz syspll. <br/>

-2. We need to add this new section: HDMI modes selecting.
+1. We need to add this new section: HDMI modes selecting.
    a) With HDMI cable plugged in and boot:
 The code will choose the highest compatible mode it can support to display.
 Which is usually 1920x1080p for TV, and 1920x1200 for a modern monitor.
 The user can change the setting by pressing hotkey: Alt+PrtScr+g.
 Upon pressing of this hotkey, the driver will switch among all supported resolutions.